EFFECTIVE DATE: April 08th, 2021.

 Active Information Collection.

-SpotOn actively collects information from our visitors to a SpotOn Website or SpotOn Mobile both by asking specific questions, by allowing you to upload information through other tools (such as Facebook Connect or other social media site), and by permitting you to communicate directly with us through a SpotOn Website, SpotOn Mobile, via email or otherwise.
+In its capacity as a service provider to Merchants, SpotOn actively collects information from our visitors to a SpotOn Website or SpotOn Mobile by asking specific questions, by allowing you to upload information through other tools (such as Facebook Connect or other social media site), and by permitting you to communicate directly with us through a SpotOn Website, SpotOn Mobile, via email or otherwise.
 If you sign up with SpotOn to use the Services directly with SpotOn or through any SpotOn Access Portal (including a Merchant or social media site), or if a Merchant signs you up for its services that use SpotOn technology, some of the information that you submit (directly or via an upload), or that is submitted for you by a Merchant, is required to register you to use the Services.
 Some of such information could identify you personally, such as your first and/or last name, telephone number, email address, zip code and birthdate.
 Such information is called “Personally Identifiable Information.”
 Some Services or programs may require you (or a Merchant on your behalf) to enter your demographic information and/or additional Personally Identifiable Information, such as your name (if not previously provided), gender, financial / credit card information or other information.

 SpotOn and Merchants may offer you, directly or through Facebook, Twitter, other social media sites, or other third parties, the opportunity to participate in activities related to the Services, such as responding to surveys, entering a contest or sweepstakes, playing games or providing information to our customer service representatives.
-If you choose to participate in such activities (when offered) SpotOn or Clients may collect additional Personally Identifiable Information or other information from you with your consent.
+If you choose to participate in such activities (when offered) SpotOn or Merchants may collect additional Personally Identifiable Information or other information from you with your consent.

 Passive Information Collection.